amolofos/kata/README.md

 The license of this repository and the work that the committers have added into is provided under MIT.
 However, it should be noted that the exercises included in this repo are not owned by us in a lot of cases as they have been solved in various platforms.
-Once should check the source of the exercise before making use of it.
+One should check the source of the exercise before making use of it.